Types of Bachelor’s Degrees

 • Sociology

-Some institutions choose to label or name their degrees slightly differently than the more well-known labels explored here.
+Some institutions choose to label or name their degrees slightly differently from the more well-known labels explored here.
 Don’t be afraid of these degrees if you find them.

 These degrees probably share many characteristics and requirements with a BS, BA, or BFA degree.
 You might come across the following speciality degrees when looking at the different bachelor’s degrees available: